microsoft/FluidFramework/BREAKING.md

 `ConnectionState.Connecting` has been removed.
 Migrate all usage to `ConnectionState.CatchingUp` instead.

 ### Remove `IContainerRuntimeBase.setFlushMode`
 The `setFlushMode` has been removed from `IContainerRuntimeBase`.
 Please remove all usage of this method as FlushMode is now an immutable property for the container runtime, optionally provided at creation time via the `IContainerRuntimeOptions` interface.
+Instead, batching when in `FlushMode.Immediate` should be done through usage of the `IContainerRuntimeBase.orderSequentially`.
 See [#9480](https://github.com/microsoft/FluidFramework/issues/9480#issuecomment-1084790977).

-### Remove flush mode tracking and validation in `PendingStateManager`
-The `PendingStateManager` no longer tracks flush mode as it is now an immutable property on the `IContainerRuntimeBase`.
-Instead, tracking of batches is done explicitly and they are replayed directly through usage of the `orderSequentially` method on `IContainerRuntimeBase`.
-[See #9481](https://github.com/microsoft/FluidFramework/issues/9481).

 # 1.1.0